Employer of Record in Cyprus

 An employer is guilty of an offense and is liable to conviction with a fine of up to EUR 170 for refusal to pay minimum wages.

-Paid Vacation Leaves According to Cyprus labor laws, employees become eligible for paid leaves after working for 48 weeks.
+According to Cyprus labor laws, employees become eligible for paid leave after working for 48 weeks.

-The employees are eligible for receiving a portion of their salary through the Social Insurance Fund for illness extending beyond three days and to a maximum of 156 days.
+The employees are eligible to receive a portion of their salary through the Social Insurance Fund for illness extending beyond three days and to a maximum of 156 days.
 The first three days are paid for by the employer.

-Further, employees can take one week of unpaid leave for taking care of a sick or injured family member.
+Further, employees can take one week of unpaid leave to take care of a sick or injured family member.

-Maternity Leave The Maternity Protection Law protects the right of the women who have given birth or adopted a child and provides the right to maternity leave.
+The Maternity Protection Law protects the rights of women who have given birth or adopted a child and provides the right to maternity leave.
 A pregnant woman is entitled to 18 months of maternity leave.
 A total of nine weeks is compulsory as maternity leave starting from two weeks before delivery, one week during the delivery week, and six weeks after delivery of the child.

 Mothers who have given birth to more than one child are entitled to an additional four weeks of leave for each additional child.